Project Plans: 7 Elements You Can't Ignore

 It outlines what's included and, just as crucially, what's excluded.

-By defining the scope, you're setting clear boundaries, ensuring the project doesn't stray into uncharted territories or overlook essential landmarks.
+By defining the scope, you're setting precise boundaries, ensuring the project stays within uncharted territory, and overlooks essential landmarks.

 Benefits: The Rewards of the Journey